docker/cli/docs/reference/commandline/dockerd.md

   unsuitable for Docker.
 * `DOCKER_RAMDISK` If set this will disable 'pivot_root'.
 * `DOCKER_TMPDIR` Location for temporary Docker files.
+* `MOBY_DISABLE_PIGZ` Do not use unpigz to decompress layers, even if it is installed

 ## Examples